-Elephant Procession.
-A procession of 20 elephants completely dressed in traditional attires and colorful parasols stand together and it is a great vision to see them so attractive.
-It is amazing to see those decorated elephants.
-The distinguish elephant decoration is very interesting.
+1. Elephant Procession.
+A procession of 20 elephants completely dressed in traditional attires and colorful parasols stand together which makes up for a great view.
 These elephants are decorated with Venchamarams (white tufts) and Aalavattam (Peacock Plume Fans).

-Dance & Music.
-Highly energetic and musical gatherings known as Panchavadyam and Pandimelam which add charm and fun in the processions.
+2. Dance & Music.
+Highly energetic and musical gatherings known as Panchavadyam and Pandimelam add charm and fun factor to the processions.
 The festival is also graced by the renowned classical Indian dancers who perform in their fields such as Bharatnatyam, Kathak, Kuchipudi, etc.

 By Air.
 The nearest airport is Cochin International Airport which is approximately 52.3 kilometres away from Thrissur.
 Once you land at the airport, you can easily get the local modes of transport to reach the destination.
 The airport is well-connected to other major cities of India such as Delhi, Mumbai, Kolkata, Bengaluru, and Chennai.
 You can travel with the following airlines via their non-stop flights to Thrissur.